Why Evolution is True

 The result is a lot of talk past each other.
 Evolution is complicated and the evidence is nuanced.
 It's easy to construct a straw man argument that misinterprets the opposing position and then proceed to tear it down.
 Instead, if we genuinely are interested in truth, we must steel man arguments.

 If you're interested in understanding evolution, either because you don't have a firm grasp of what arguments are being made—and more importantly, why people believe them—or because you think scientists are misguided, Why Evolution is True is the best book I've come across to clearly outline the central claims and supporting evidence.
-Coyne covers precisely what scientists mean by “evolution” and “natural selection”, falsifiable and verifiable claims that have been made, what we would find that might discredit the theory, and what we have found after hypotheses were made.
+Coyne covers precisely what scientists mean by "evolution" and "natural selection", falsifiable and verifiable claims that have been made, what we would find that might discredit the theory, and what we have found after hypotheses were made.
 Throughout the book, he reviews battery of evidence we've found, spanning geology, genetics, the fossil record, biology, and more.
-If you come into it not believing in evolution, put aside any arrogance you detect from the author while reading the book.
-If you already believe in evolution, keep a flexible mind about what we know and what is very hard to test.
+I learned a ton.